 There are two types of license master:

-- Standalone license master, for a deployment consisting of a single indexer.
+- Standalone license master, for a deployment consisting of a single Splunk Enterprise instance.

-- Central license master, for a distributed deployment with multiple indexers.
+- Central license master, for a distributed deployment consisting of multiple Splunk Enterprise instances.

 Standalone license master